Dr-Piedra/fractal_agg_scattering/README.md

 # fractal_aggregate_scattering

-This Python code generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random by Euler angle alpha, beta and gamma, and computes its light scattering mueller matrix.
+This Python function "gen_frac" generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random by Euler angle alpha, beta and gamma, and computes its light scattering mueller matrix.

+Inputs:
+- The size parameter
+- The number of nomomers of the fractal
+- Euler angle alpha (yaw)
+- Euler angle beta (pitch)
+- Euler angle gamma (roll)

 returns:
 - The mueller matrix